 Sources: Department of Labor, Bureau of Labor Statistics, and National Bureau of Economic Research.
 Data represents non-farm payrolls.

 The Committee meets periodically to assess economic conditions and determine appropriate policies to fulfill its dual mandate of fostering maximum employment and price stability.
-At its September 17-18, 2013, meeting the Committee kept the target federal funds rate at zero to 0.25 percent and anticipated that an exceptionally low federal funds rate is likely to be warranted as long as unemployment is greater than 6.5 percent and inflation expectations remain close to the Committee’s goal of 2.0 percent.
-The Committee also announced that it would continue its quantitative-easing policy of purchasing mortgage-backed securities at a rate of $40 billion per month and longer-term Treasury bonds at a rate of $45 billion per month, with an end date dependent on the evolution of the economic outlook and progress towards the Committee’s longer-term employment and inflation objectives.
-Recent Federal Reserve communications have indicated that a reduction in bond purchases could begin as early as the end of 2013.
+At its September 16-17, 2014, meeting the Committee kept the target federal funds rate at zero to 0.25 percent and anticipated that the federal funds rate is likely to remain exceptionally low for a considerable time after its asset purchase program ends, provided that longer-term inflation expectations remain unchanged.
+The first increase in the federal funds rate is expected to be in 2015.
+The Committee also announced that beginning in October 2014, it would further reduce its quantitative-easing policy of purchasing mortgage-backed securities to a rate of $5 billion per month and longer-term Treasury bonds to a rate of $10 billion per month.
+Recent Federal Reserve communications have indicated that further reductions in bond purchases are not preset and depend on economic progress towards the Committee’s longer-term employment and inflation objectives.
 The Committee will continue extending the average maturity of the Treasury securities it holds and reinvesting proceeds from maturing bonds.

-Uncertainty regarding the timing and severity of reductions in accommodative monetary policy drove yields on U.S. Treasury securities higher during the third quarter of 2013.
-As a result, corporate bond yields and 30-year mortgage rates increased considerably during the third quarter.
-Housing sector activity slowed during the period, possibly reflecting the effects of increased mortgage rates.
-Despite this increase in interest rates, the issuance of commercial and industrial loans, automobile loans, and student loans expanded moderately since June.
+United States financial market conditions remained supportive of growth in economic activity and employment in the third quarter of 2014.
+Corporate bond spreads narrowed and 30-year mortgage rates also decreased during the second quarter.
+Housing sector activity remains slow despite decreased mortgage rates.
+The issuance of commercial and industrial loans, automobile loans, and student loans continued to expand since December.
 Ten years of historical interest rate data are shown in the following figure.